ameliegodefroidt/ameliegodefroidt.github.io/content/papers/paper1/index.md

 ##### Abstract

 How does terrorism affect citizens’ political attitudes?
-While scholars often assume powerful and lasting effects, individual studies have produced mixed findings.
-This article synthesizes the available evidence through a three-level meta-analysis.
-Results show that terrorism has consistent but modest effects on public opinion: it increases perceptions of threat and reduces social trust, but has limited or no effects on core political values.
-The findings challenge alarmist narratives and highlight the need for nuanced theorizing about when, how, and for whom terrorism matters.
+Over the years, many scholars have tried to answer this question.
+This article performs a meta-analysis on this literature, reviewing about 325 studies conducted between 1985 and 2020 on more than 400,000 respondents.
+The findings confirm that terrorism is associated—to a small but significant extent—with outgroup hostility, political conservatism and rally-‘round-the-flag effects.
+At the same time, the effects of terrorism vary widely, with studies on Islamist violence, conducted in the United States or Israel, and using cross-sectional data yielding stronger results on average.
+Finally, the review reveals remaining gaps in this field of study, including a lack of research on non-Islamist violence or conducted in non-Western contexts.
+Taken together, this meta-analysis consolidates existing evidence, determines which results hold across contexts, and identifies key gaps in our current knowledge.
+Its data can also be accessed interactively via a Shiny App.

 ---